-Ross Lake Resort offers a portage service for canoes and kayaks between Diablo and Ross Lake.
+Ross Lake Resort offers a portage service for canoes and kayaks between Diablo and Ross Lake June 8th through October 31st in our 2023 season.
 For details and current portage rates, click here.
 Do you want to bring your personal watercraft that is larger than a canoe or kayak to Ross Lake?
 To do so you must go through Hozomeen Canada.
 Click here for more info.

 Our water taxi service is offered for hikers, campers, day-users, and other visitors who want to access the campgrounds and trailheads on Ross Lake.
 We are able to pick you and your party up and drop you off anywhere on the lake.
 Advanced reservations are required.
 Always remember that a camping permit from the National Park Service is required for overnight stays on Ross Lake

 Visit our Water Taxi and Portage Services Page for pricing information and to submit a water taxi request.

 Please visit our Getting Here page for instructions on how to get to Ross Lake and the Resort.

 Click here for a printable map of Ross Lake.

 Ross Lake is a BIG lake with LOTS of wind.
 The weather can change quickly and without warning.
 Each week we have to assist/rescue multiple canoes/kayaks who get into distress on the lake.
 Please remember these key safety reminders:

 Paddle early in the day to minimize wind exposure

 Always check the weather conditions when planning your trip and before you head out.
 Click here to get the current weather conditions on Ross Lake.